jiayiliujiayi/jiayiliu.me/content/author/admin/_index.md

 organizations = [ { name = "Rutgers University", url = "https://cabm.rutgers.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Obsessive compulsory personality”.
+bio = "Obsessive compulsory personality.
 Interested in bioinformatics.
 A heavy user of R. Crazy about any data that is logical, explicit, flat and sparse. "

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""